neutron-org/neutron-docs/docs/neutron/modules/interchain-queries/explanation.md

 ## How do TX Interchain Queries work?

-The meaning of a TX Interchain Query is to get a secure subscription on transactions happening on a remote chain from a smart contract.
-Such a subscription is based on:
+A TX Interchain Query allows a smart contract to securely subscribe to and react to transactions occurring on a remote chain.
+This subscription relies on:

-- transaction execution [events](https://docs.cosmos.network/v0.50/learn/advanced/events) emission.
-In a word, events are structured logs of actions that take place within the blockchain;
+- [Events](https://docs.cosmos.network/v0.50/learn/advanced/events) emitted during transaction execution.
+Events are structured logs of actions that occur within the blockchain.
-- [tx_search](https://docs.cometbft.com/v0.38/app-dev/indexing-transactions#querying-transactions-events) RPC.
-This RPC allows to search for transactions based on events they emit.
+- The [tx_search](https://docs.cometbft.com/v0.38/app-dev/indexing-transactions#querying-transactions-events) RPC, which enables searching for transactions based on the events they emit.

-A typical flow of TX Interchain Queries usage is as follows:
+Typical Flow of TX Interchain Queries Usage:

-1. A smart contract developer realises that their interchain protocol depends on actions happening on a remote chain, and figures out what actions exactly they need to react on;
+1. A smart contract developer identifies that their interchain protocol requires responding to specific actions on a remote chain and determines the relevant actions.

-2. Given the requirements, the developer composes a list of filtering conditions that identify the needed transactions by the events they emit;
+2. Based on these requirements, the developer defines a set of filtering conditions to identify the needed transactions based on their emitted events.

-3. The developer writes and deploys a smart contract that contains Interchain Query registration logic and a callback for handling the query results;
+3. The developer writes and deploys a smart contract that includes logic for registering an Interchain Query and a callback to handle the query results.

-4. The smart contract registers a TX Interchain Query with the set of transaction filters to apply.
-The registered Interchain Query is stored in the `interchainqueries` module's state;
+4. The smart contract registers a TX Interchain Query with the specified set of transaction filters.
+The registered query is saved in the `interchainqueries` module's state.

-5. An Interchain Query relayer reads the `interchainqueries` module's state, finds the registered query and its parameters, and does the `tx_search` RPC.
-The result of the call is a list of transactions successfully processed on the remote chain;
+5. An Interchain Query relayer reads the state of the `interchainqueries` module, finds the registered query and its parameters, and performs the `tx_search` RPC.
+This call returns a list of transactions that match the filters and have been successfully processed on the remote chain.

-6. The Interchain Query relayer provides the list of transactions a couple of headers for each transaction needed to verify the result to the `interchainqueries` module.
-This is a TX Interchain Query result submission operation.
-The module does the result verification against the headers and passes the result to the smart contract;
+6. The relayer submits the list of transactions along with a few headers for each transaction (used to verify the result) to the `interchainqueries` module.
+This operation is called TX Interchain Query result submission.
+The module verifies the result using the headers and passes the data to the owning smart contract.

-7. The smart contract does arbitrary handling of the result;
+7. The smart contract processes the result as needed.

 8. Steps 5-7 are repeated periodically until the query is removed.

 **Might be interesting:**